AstarNetwork/astar-docs/docs/wasm/sc-dev/use-openbrush.md

 ---
-sidebar_position: 3
+sidebar_position: 4
 ---

-# Libraries
+# Use OpenBrush

 ## OpenBrush

-[OpenBrush] is a library for smart contract development on ink!.
+[OpenBrush] is a library for smart contract development on ink! maintained by the [Brushfam] team.
 It intends to be like OpenZeppellin for Solidity.

 It provides standard contracts based on [PSPs], as well as useful contracts and Rust macros to help you build ink! smart contracts.